Utah State vs. Hawaii NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Utah State and its opponents have scored at least 65 points only twice this year.
+- Utah State and its opponents have scored at least 65 points -- this matchup's over/under -- just two times this season.

 - Hawaii's games have gone over 65 points in two opportunities this season.